The Stupas Have Eyes

 Look into my eyes, my eyes.
 Not around the eyes, look into my eyes!

-Well maybe that’s not true.
-Bodhnath was the largest Stupa in Asia and had over 50 Tibetan Monasteries surrounding it so it was the bigger draw.
+Well maybe that’s not entirely true.
+Bodhnath was also the largest Stupa in Asia and had over 50 Tibetan Monasteries surrounding it so it was the bigger draw.

 We jumped into our new mode of transport..
 The Minivan (please see previous post for details) and headed there.
-We began to have doubts after being deposited in a noisy dirty street but on walking a few metres we came across our goal.
+After being deposited in a noisy dirty street we began to have doubts as to our directions but on walking a few metres we came across our goal.

 Like a Final Boss in Shinobi the Stupa found us out!